Gregory Diaz IV: Career

 In June 2018, it was announced that Diaz had been cast as Luis Acosta in the comedy film Vampires vs. the Bronx.
 In December 2019, Diaz made a guest starring appearance in NBC's series New Amsterdam.

+In July 2022, it was announced that Diaz would be a part of the cast of The Long Game alongside Jay Hernandez, Julian Works, Jaina Lee Ortiz, Brett Cullen, Oscar Nuñez, and Paulina Chávez.